raymondwcs/firebase/README.md

 # Google Firebase Hosting - A Quick Tutorial

 ## Introduction
-This tutorial outlines the steps of deploying a simple Web app to Google Firebase
+This tutorial outlines the steps of deploying a simple Web app to Google Firebase.

 ## Part 1
 1. Check out an *incomplete* Web app that computes simple interest.